MaxGrtz/ann_w_tf/README.md

 3. Normalization

 For normalization it seemed to be optimal to normalize every subsequence individually.
-We used the following formula to normalize the i'th datapoint in a subsequence: n_i = (p_i/p_0) - 1 such that p_0 has the value 0 following $p_i$ are measured relative to the first datapoint of a sequence.
+We used the following formula to normalize the i'th datapoint in a subsequence: n_i = (p_i/p_0) - 1 such that p_0 has the value 0 and the following $p_i$ are measured relative to the first datapoint of a sequence.
 The training and validation data could be normalized in advance, whereas the prediction data had to be normalized during the prediction process since the p_0 values of each subsequence had to be stored to invert the normalization for the RNN outputs with the formula: p_i = (n_i + 1) * p_0.

 ### 2.5 Model Architecture and Training
-As already mentioned the RNN was designed using the Tensorflow framework and we designed the network such that most essential parameters defining the network structure and the training process can be adjusted under the "Training and Model Configurations" section of the Jupyter Notebook.
+As already mentioned the RNN was implemented using the Tensorflow framework and we designed the network such that most essential parameters defining the network structure and the training process can be adjusted under the "Training and Model Configurations" section of the Jupyter Notebook.
 Those parameters are: Validation Data Ratio, Subsequence Length, Prediction Horizon, LSTM Sizes, Batch Size, Learning Rate and Number of Epochs.

  - Validation Data Ratio: defines as a decimal the percentage of data we want to use as validation data